Of all the Brazilian cities, Rio is by far my favourite. The colorful mountainous town is another country within a country.

 Spent four glorious days island hopping and hiking through their national park.
 We were first at the top of Christ the redeemer, which was magnificent for a good two minutes until buses of people infested the area.
 The panoramic views were almost fake a no the city reminded me of Wellington, NZ where it was a much smaller city surrounded by mountains and greenery.

 Took a boat in the colorful small town of Angra where we were able to stop off on various small islands.
 Even got in the water filly with hundreds of striped yellow fish!
 Spent our last day attempting to avoid the heavy pours of rain.
 Went to this really cool interactive museum called the Museum of Tomorrow, which basically educates human impact on the environment and how to lower our carbon footprint.

-Spent the afternoon wondering around Sugerloaf mountain where I assume they transported sugar in the late 1800s.
-It was so cool riding the gondola toward the second mountain as rain thrashed against our window.
+Spent my birthday wondering around Sugarloaf mountain where they transported sugar cubes in the late 1800s.
+It was an experience riding the gondola toward the second mountain as rain thrashed against our window.
 The view was also grand at the top, and we were lucky to get the five minutes of clarity until the next cloud storm passed overhead.

-Soaked from the rain, we cancelled birthday dinner plans and spent the night watching movies over room service.
+I should mention it MOST-ALWAYS rains on my birthday, and I’m okay with it.
+As long as I have a candle to blow out I’m happy as a cupcake.
+Soaked from the rain, we cancelled dinner plans and spent the night watching movies over room service.
 We had our fill of moqueca, caipirinhas and pão de queijo to last us another decade at least.

 Change of scenery to follow – heading to Bolivia and holding my breathe with each new border crossing.